joelparkerhenderson/responsibility-assignment-matrix/README.md

 A responsibility assignment matrix (RAM) a.k.a. linear responsibility chart (LRC) describes the participation by various roles in completing tasks or deliverables for a project or business process.

-It is especially useful in clarifying roles and responsibilities in cross-functional/departmental projects and processes.[5]

 Responsibility assigment matrix using RACIO mnemonic:

 * Responsible